Olkaria I Geothermal Power Station: History

-The Olkaria I Power Station first started operation in 1981 running one Mitsubishi turbine with a generation capacity of 15MW.
-In 1982 and 1985, two more turbines identical to the first were commissioned at the facility, bringing the total generation capacity to 45MW.
+The Olkaria I Power Station first started operation in 1981 running one Mitsubishi turbine with a generation capacity of 15 MW.
+In 1982 and 1985, two more turbines identical to the first were commissioned at the facility, bringing the total generation capacity to 45 MW.
 As of January 2015 unit 4 and 5 with a combined installed capacity of 140 Megawatts were inaugurated.
 This brings the total installed capacity of Olkaria I to 185 Megawatts.

-In March 2016, the government of Kenya borrowed KSh9.53 billion (US$95 million), from the Japan International Cooperation Agency (JICA) to refurbish turbines 1, 2 and 3 at Olkaria I. The works includes increasing the combined capacity of the three turbines from 45MW to 50.7MW.
+In March 2016, the government of Kenya borrowed KSh9.53 billion (US$95 million), from the Japan International Cooperation Agency (JICA) to refurbish turbines 1, 2 and 3 at Olkaria I. The works includes increasing the combined capacity of the three turbines from 45 MW to 50.7 MW.
 The rehabilitation and upgrade works are expected to last until 2021.
 This will increase capacity at this power station from 185 MW to 190.7 MW.

 In December 2018, Kenya Electricity Generating Company broke ground for the construction of Unit 6 of Olkaria I Geothermal Power Station, with capacity of 83 megawatts.
 Completion of this unit was expected in 2021, bringing total capacity at this geothermal station to 268.3 MW.
 Unit 6 of Olkaria I, was commercially commissioned in July 2022.

 Ownership

-Olkaria I Power Station is owned by KenGen, a Nairobi Stock Exchange - listed company, in which the government of Kenya maintains 70 percent shareholding, the remaining 30 percent being held by institutional and private investors.
+Olkaria I Power Station is owned by KenGen, a Nairobi Stock Exchange - listed company, in which the government of Kenya maintains a 70 percent shareholding, the remaining 30 percent being held by institutional and private investors.